 Last updated October 5, 2018

-The DCI is a worldwide organization dedicated to organized play.
-It promotes, enforces, and develops rules and policies using the goals and philosophies defined in this document, the Magic: The Gathering Infraction Procedure Guide, and the Judging at Regular Rules Enforcement Level document.
+The Magic: The Gathering Judge Program is a worldwide organization dedicated to organized play.
+It promotes, enforces, and develops rules and policies using the goals and philosophies defined in this document (the Magic Tournament Rules, or the MTR), the Magic: The Gathering Infraction Procedure Guide, and the Judging at Regular Rules Enforcement Level document.
 It constantly reviews these rules and policies to ensure its goals are met.